 Depending on how the Admin set up your platform, you may have a personal channel, named My Channel.
 You can reach it by opening the Main Menu and selecting My Channel.

-Click on the Filters button to filter your content, or use the Sort By dropdown menu on the right side of the page to sort your content: alphabetically (A to Z or Z to A) or by date (newest to oldest or vice versa).
+Click on the Filters button to filter your content, and use the dropdown menu on the right side of the page to sort your content: alphabetically (A to Z or Z to A) or by date (newest to oldest or vice versa).

 Hiding and Unhiding Content in Channels

 Not all content available in channels may be relevant to you, and you may feel overwhelmed by the time you need to organize and view all of it.
 Hiding the content not currently relevant to you can be an option to free your channels from unwanted content and to concentrate on what you really need.

 You can hide any type of content from All Channels, My Channel, and My Courses and Learning Plans pages, although you can’t hide content from catalogs.
 Please note that, depending on how your Admin set up the platform, you may not be allowed to hide formal content such as courses and learning plans.